NAIST-SE/BRIDGES2019/index.md

 Due to limited space availability, attendance at the workshop is by invitation only.

 ## Venue
-BRIDGES2019 will take place at a conference room at the Motupore Island Research Center, which is located on an island off the coast of Port Moresby, capital of Pacific nation, Papua New Guinea (PNG).
+BRIDGES2019 will take place at a conference room at the University of Papua New Guinea (UPNG), Waigani Campus (Day 1) and Motupore Island Research Center (Day 3), which is located on an island off the coast of Port Moresby, capital of Pacific nation, Papua New Guinea (PNG).
 Known as the land of unexpected, locals speak over 850 languages and have a diverse culture, flora and fauna (like the Bird of Paradise and the world's largest butterfly, the Queen Alexandra Birdwing), making PNG one of the last untouched locations on the planet.
 With independence day looming on September 16th, we expect the area to be buzzing with pacific-style culture and experiences.

+### DAY 1 - University of Papua New Guinea: Lecture Hall.
+'morning session' (9.30am - 12pm, including coffee break): Welcome addresses from government officials, industry, and educators as well as introduction of the workshop theme.

+'afternoon session' (2pm - 4.30pm, including coffee break): Invited talks by international researchers.

+### DAY 3 - Motupore Island Research Center: Conference Room.
+'morning session' (9.30am - 12pm, including coffee break): Breakout groups to discuss unique challenges for software engineering students, educators, and industry in Papua New Guinea

+'afternoon session' (2pm - 4.30pm, including coffee break): Breakout groups to discuss potential solutions to the challenges

+'wrap-up session' (5pm - 5.30pm): Wrap-up and plans for the next instance of BRIDGES

 To get to Port Moresby, the national airline, Air Niugini, operate weekly direct flights from the capital city to many domestic and international destinations including Singapore, Tokyo, Sydney, Brisbane, Cairns, Manila and Hong Kong.
 A visa is required to visit PNG, though passport holders from many countries are eligible for a 60-day visa on arrival for free at Port Moresby airport.